LucaScanu/WDI_PROJECT_3/README.md

 =======

 Main blocker is the matching engine and respective seed data.
-Spent the morning working through the issues with alex to build up a solid core.
+Spent the morning working through the issues with Alex to build up a solid core.

 ##### **2pm Stand-up**